 The TLS-Finish message has been received and has been successfully verified

-At this point in time TLS application data may be sent and received using the negotiated security parameter.
+At this point in time TLS application data may be sent and received using the negotiated security parameters.
 The event TLS session established (estab) can be used to notify the MGC accordingly.

 The event estab does not provide any statement about the state of the other SEP of the Context.